abhiwavhal/EDA-HOTEL-BOOKING-ANALYSIS/README.md

   Also we will do our analysis for both city and resort as individual businesses and in comparision to one another.
 We will also take help of charts for better analysis.

 ## Dataset:
-The iven dataset have information of city and resort hotel.
+The given dataset have information of city and resort hotel.
 This dataset have 11390 rows and 32 coulumns.
 The columns from the dataset is as follows:

 **Hotel:** Type of hotel(City or Resort)